Unity-Technologies/unity-cloud-reference-project/README.md

 # Unity Cloud Reference Project

+> **Important**: Deprecation Notice: This project is no longer maintained

+Last updated: 2025-10-17

-> **Important**: Reference Project is deprecated and no longer supported or updated by Unity.
+Reference Project is deprecated and no longer supported or updated by Unity.
 Use the [Industry Viewer Template (IVT)](https://github.com/Unity-Technologies/unity-industry-viewer-template) for all new projects.

 The IVT is a modern, actively supported template that provides a robust, feature-rich foundation for building industrial and enterprise applications with Unity.

+Presence service: This service will be turned off on April 2026.
+The recommended alternative for real-time presence and multiplayer functionality is Multiplay, which is demonstrated in the Industry Viewer Template.

+Annotation service: This service will also be turned off on April 2026.
+For Annotation and Collaboration features, use the Collaboration SDK, available as an experimental package.

 [![UnityVersion](https://img.shields.io/badge/Unity%20Version:-2022.3%20LTS-57b9d3.svg?logo=unity&color=2196F3)](https://unity.com/releases/editor/whats-new/2022.3.0)
 [![LatestRelease](https://img.shields.io/badge/Latest%20Github%20Release:-v0.6.0-57b9d3.svg?logo=github&color=brightgreen)](https://github.com/Unity-Technologies/unity-cloud-reference-project/releases/tag/v0.6.0)